-For additional information, refer to all Warnings and Cautions in the "Child safety" and "Child restraints" sections of this manual before installing a child restraint.
+For additional information, see all Warnings and Cautions in "Child safety" (P. 1-18) and "Child restraints" (P. 1-20) before installing a child restraint.

 Do not use the lower anchors if the combined weight of the child and the child restraint exceeds 65 lbs.
 (29.5 kg).
 If the combined weight of the child and the child restraint is greater than 65 lbs.
 (29.5 kg), use the vehicle's seat belt (not the lower anchors) to install the child restraint.
 Be sure to follow the child restraint manufacturer's instructions for installation.
 Follow these steps to install a forwardfacing child restraint using the vehicle seat belt in the rear seats or in the front passenger seat: